kovrigo/eloquentjs/index.md

       </div>
       <h3 class="ui header">laravel-eloquentjs <span class="subtitle">the node package</span></h3>
       <p>
-        The client-side companion to <code>eloquentjs</code>, this provides the Eloquent API in javascript.
-It supports the fluent syntax you already know, sends the encoded query to the server, and interprets the response.
+        For advanced usage, the complete source of the client-side half of EloquentJs is available here.
+It provides the Eloquent API in javascript, letting you use the same fluent syntax you already know.
       </p>
-      <a href="/js" class="ui large button">Read documentation</a>
+      <a href="client" class="ui large button">Read documentation</a>
     </div>

   </div>